Financial-Times/tapper_plug/README.md

 ## Sampling

-`Tapper.Start.Plug` takes a `sampler` option, specifying a module or fun (arity 2) to call with the `Plug.Conn` and configuration which should return a boolean a trace is to be sampled.
-The default sampler is `Tapper.Plug.Sampler.Simple`.
+`Tapper.Plug.Trace` takes a `sampler` option, specifying a module with a `sample?/2` function, or fun (arity 2) to call with the `Plug.Conn` and the plug's configuration, which should return a boolean if a trace is to be sampled.
+The default sampler is `Tapper.Plug.Sampler.Simple`, which samples a percentage of requests.

-The sampler is only called if the trace is not already sampled due to an incoming B3 header, or due to the `debug` option being set on the plug.
+The sampler is only called if:
+    * the trace is not already sampled due to an incoming B3 header,
+    * the `debug` option is not set to `true`.

-Note that sampling cannot be started after `Tapper.Start.Plug` has determined that sampling should not take place; this is because this causes operations to become no-ops.
+> Note that you cannot turn sampling on for a trace after `Tapper.Plug.Trace` has determined that sampling should not take place; this is because this causes operations to become no-ops.

-(A work-around is to hard-code the sample flag, and extend the `recorder` function/module to determine if to actually propagate the trace, at the expense of recording data that might not be sent.
-This functionality may be included as standard in future).
+A work-around for this, to allow traces to be sampled post-fact, may be included in future versions, but for now, you could hard-code the `debug` flag to `true`, and take care of determining whether to report a trace in an implementation of Tapper's reporter.

 ## Installation